Jarvey Gayoso: 2020 PFL season

 As part of Gayoso's announcement to prematurely end his collegiate career, he cited an opportunity to play football outside the Philippines as one of his reasons.
 He also disclosed as part of his preparations to play overseas that he would be playing for a local club.

 Gayoso joined the Azkals Development Team (ADT) of the Philippines Football League (PFL) for the 2020 season.
-Despite previously playing as a striker in college and youth-level competitions, he was listed as a defender for ADT which is mentored by Philippines national team coach Scott Cooper.
-Previously, Gayoso has also played as a defender for the Philippines at the 2019 Southeast Asian Games.
+Despite previously playing as a striker in college and youth-level competitions, he was listed as a defender for ADT, which is mentored by Philippines national team coach Scott Cooper.
+Previously, Gayoso had also played as a defender for the Philippines at the 2019 Southeast Asian Games.
 He made his PFL debut in the league's first match of the season on October 28, a 1–0 loss to United City.
 He was named man of the match after scoring ADT's first-ever PFL goal on November 3, in a 2–0 win over Mendiola.
-He was man of the match again in their 5–0 win over Maharlika Manila on November 6, where he scored a brace and assisted Chima Uzoka twice.
+He was man of the match again in their 5–0 win over Maharlika Manila on November 6, when he scored a brace and assisted Chima Uzoka twice.
 In their final match of the season, Gayoso's penalty kick sealed their 2–0 win over Stallion Laguna.

 In December 2020, Gayoso and Cooper went to Thailand to complete a transfer deal with Muangthong United of Thai League 1.
 However, as of June 2021, the move apparently fell through.